What is attar ?

 THE MUGHAL INFLUENCE

 In 1526, Babur, a Turkish-Mughal prince descended from Genghis Khan, defeated the Sultan of Delhi and founded the Mughal Empire, which lasted three centuries.
-The Grand Moghol Akbar inaugurates an original artistic style, synthesis of Persian culture and Indian traditions, which touches all areas: music, architecture, painting, poetry and... perfumes.
+The Grand Mughol Akbar inaugurates an original artistic style, synthesis of Persian culture and Indian traditions, which touches all areas: music, architecture, painting, poetry and... perfumes.
 Under his reign, the first distillation of rose oil is located.

 The Mughal elite greatly appreciated the Attar.
 The princes had a certain preference for Oud Attar (Agarwood Attar), developed in Assam.
 In Ain-e-akbari, a compilation on the reign of Emperor Akbar, it is mentioned that he used the Attar daily.
 Likewise, the bath of a Mogul princess was incomplete without Attar.